Ring Diving

 Pressure equalization

-The child dives headfirst to a depth of about 1.5 meters.
-As soon as they feel pressure in their ears, they should hold their nose with one hand and try to blow gently through their nose to perform a pressure equalization in their ears.
-It’s best to demonstrate the pressure equalization to the child on land beforehand.
-It is important to note that water pressure increases with depth.
-At around 1.5 meters, the pressure can be felt as an uncomfortable sensation in the ears.
-When this pressure is noticed, a pressure equalization must be performed to prevent high pressure on the ears from causing serious injury.
+The child dives headfirst to about 1.5 meters.
+As soon as they feel pressure in their ears, they hold their nose and blow gently through it to equalize.
+Demonstrate the equalization on land first.
+Important: water pressure increases with depth, and around 1.5 meters it becomes uncomfortable — equalizing must be performed to prevent the pressure from causing serious ear injury.

 Holding breath